archan96/lumia-ds/packages/editor/README.md

 };
 ```

 To view a demo table, navigate to the `Table / Basic` story in Storybook.
-To test table insertion, navigate to `Table / Insert`.
+To test table controls, navigate to `Table / With Controls`.